£11.88 £12.50

 TECHNICAL INFO

-Top Ribbon bar tape (or grip, or wrap if you prefer), hailing from France and in production from the 1970s to the 1980s (yet still new & unused after all this time!).
-Supplied as shown in the photos, enough tape to cover a set of drop bars.
+Unbranded vintage inner cable (or wire if you prefer), most likely in production from the 1960s to the 1970s (yet still new & unused after all this time).
 The perfect finishing touch for your vintage bike, but great for bikes of the non-vintage variety too!

-If you're taking part in L'Eroica or a similar vintage event, this is of the correct era, so rest assured the pre-1987 police won't lock you up for having the wrong handlebar grip!
+If you're taking part in L'Eroica or any other vintage event, this is fully compliant - so rest assured, the pre-1987 police won't lock you up for having the wrong cable!

 OVERVIEW